techy-robot/CACKLE/README.md

 # Architecture
 There are currently 6 types of sub-boards:
-- Hubs (with an MCU on it, supports 2 or 4 drivers, 2 expansion cards, and a chain of peers)
+- Hubs (with a MCU on it, supports 2 or 4 drivers, 2 expansion cards, and a chain of peers)
 - PSUs (typically only one board)
-- Expansion Cards (vertical mezzenine connector boards for breaking out sensors and other interfaces)
+- Expansion Cards (vertical mezzanine connector boards for breaking out sensors and other interfaces)
 - Drivers (Any high power driver)
 - nanoSPI devices (Small 7-pin flex cable SPI devices, mostly for sensors)
 - Passives (spacers, end caps, etc...)